Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 Identify persons who are in the corporate fraud based on the available data within financial features, email features, and available 'poi' labels.

+Dataset Overview

+For the dataset we had, there are 146 records and 21 variables.

+The 21 variables including financial features, email features,poi labels, which I listed below,

+financial features(14)
+['salary', 'deferral_payments', 'total_payments', 'loan_advances', 'bonus', 'restricted_stock_deferred', 'deferred_income', 'total_stock_value', 'expenses', 'exercised_stock_options', 'other', 'long_term_incentive', 'restricted_stock', 'director_fees'] (all units are in US dollars)

+Email features(6)
+['to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', 'from_this_person_to_poi', 'shared_receipt_with_poi'] (units are generally number of emails messages; notable exception is ‘email_address’, which is a text string)

+POI Feature-POI label(1)
+[‘poi’] (boolean, represented as integer)

 Outliers Issue
 Based on data exploration, there are several outliers I found and will remove,
 - TOTAL: This row is the sum of each variable, which need to removed.